 • Avoid spam/clickbait content

-Over the years, Twitter has come under scrutiny since the 2016 US presidential election with bots linked to Russian interference.
-In an effort to reduce fake accounts and election interference as well as general spam, Twitter has continually updated its spam policies.
-Some of the key takeaways from their policy include:
+Over the years, Twitter has come under intense scrutiny since the 2016 US presidential election and the bots linked to Russian interference.
+In an effort to reduce fake accounts, election interference, and general spam, Twitter has continually updated its spam policies.
+Some of the key points to remember from their policy include:

-• No fake accounts : Twitter prohibits the use of fake accounts for spamming, abuse, or disruptive behavior.
-They search these accounts by looking for copied biographies, stock or stolen photos, or intentionally misleading profile information.
+• No fake accounts Twitter prohibits the use of fake accounts for spam, abuse, or disruptive behavior.
+They search for these accounts by looking for copied bios, stock or stolen photos, or intentionally misleading profile information.

-• Pay attention to automation rules : Twitter has a number of automation rules that I recommend you check out for yourself, but a few important things to know: don't automate trending topics on Twitter and don't try to influence or manipulate trending topics with automation.
+• Pay attention to the automation rules Twitter has a number of automation rules that I recommend you review yourself, but here are a few important points to know: don't automate trending topics on Twitter, and don't try to influence or manipulate trending topics with automation.
 Don't post multiple duplicate posts on one or more accounts you manage.

-• Avoid artificially inflating your engagement : It is forbidden to buy followers or engagement on Twitter.
-It is also against their policy to engage in “reciprocal inflation” by coordinating follow-up or engagement exchanges.
+• Avoid artificially inflating your engagement It is forbidden to buy followers or engagement on Twitter.
+It is also against their policy to engage in "reciprocal inflation" by coordinating the exchange of followers or engagement.

-• Misuse of Twitter Product Features : It is against Twitter policy to send "unsolicited, aggressive, high-volume direct replies, mentions, or replies."
+• Misuse of Twitter Product Features : it is against Twitter policy to send "unsolicited, aggressive, and high-volume replies, mentions, or direct responses".

 Start Meaningful Threads (Threaded Conversations)